JoshuaWise/blue-rpc-protocol/docs/spec.md

 - The second element is an Integer whose value is the associated Request ID.
 - The third element is an Error.

 It is RECOMMENDED that implementations provide programmers with the ability to customize the Error, even in cases where the requested method was not implemented.
+This specification does not define any standard "error codes"; it is up to the application developer to design errors that are appropriate for their application.

+After a Server sends a Response, it is RECOMMENDED that implementations cancel any *unused* Streams that were sent in the associated Request (i.e., Streams which were received but not used in handling the method).

-If a Client receives a Response, it MUST remove its associated Request ID from the set of "open Request IDs".
+If a Client receives a Response, it MUST remove the associated Request ID from the set of "open Request IDs".
 If a Client receives a Response whose Request ID is not within the set of "open Request IDs", it MUST ignore it.

 If a Server receives a Response, it SHOULD close the WebSocket connection with a status code of "1008".

-## 5 Cancellation message
+## 6 Cancellation message

 Clients SHOULD have the ability to "cancel" an RPC call that they initiated.
 If a Client decides to cancel an RPC call, its Request ID MUST immediately be removed from the set of "open Request IDs".